akr3081/subscription-search/README.md

 # subscription-search
-Chrome extension for searching YouTube subscriptions.
+React app for searching through your YouTube subscriptions.